KasparEtter/ef1p/README.md

 You can then display, verify or upgrade the timestamp with `npm run ots-info`, `npm run ots-verify` or `npm run ots-stamp` using the generated `*.ots` files as arguments.

+You can generate the PDF and the timestamps in one step with `npm run prepare-publication article`.

 ## About